Know Before You Go!

 Do I need to prepare before the concert?

 No. You can come and listen to the music for the first time.
-If you want to prepare, read the program notes on the website, look for recordings of the pieces featured in the concert, or come to one of the open rehearsals.
+If you want to prepare, read the program notes on our website, look for recordings of the pieces featured in the concert, or come to one of the open rehearsals.
 For most concerts, our conductor gives a talk 45 minutes before the concert starts so come listen to that; or come early enough to read the notes in the program.

 What should I wear?